 - The Terrace (private outdoor area, Grill passengers only); The Grills Lounge (Grill Suites guests only).

 - For Cunard Queen Victoria cruise ship review, you can visit QueenVictoriaCruises.net (history, facts, information, photos, videos, world cruise itinerary maps).

 - Cunard Queen Victoria cruise ship is the line's 2nd vessel by year built.
-As design she belongs to the Spirit-class.
-Her "Cunard Queens" sisters in "most famous ocean liners" fleet are ms Queen Elizabeth and rms Queen Mary 2.
+As a design, she belongs to the Spirit-class.
+Her "Cunard Queens" sisters in "most famous ocean liners" fleet are ms Queen Elizabeth and RMS Queen Mary 2.
 By design, the Cunard Victoria ship is similar to the P&O Cruises' Arcadia, Princess Cruises' ships Coral and Island, and Costa Cruises' ships Luminosa and Deliziosa.

-- Unlike traditional Cunrad ships, Queen Victoria is not an ocean liner (based on propulsion system and hull design).
+- Unlike traditional Cunard ships, Queen Victoria is not an ocean liner (based on propulsion system and hull design).
 The vessel has reinforced bow and higher freeboard to handle North Atlantic Ocean's weather extremes.
-The ship has the very first true theatre at sea (with private boxes) and the largest ball room (Queen Victoria At Sea).
+The ship has the very first true theatre at sea (with private boxes) and the largest ballroom (Queen Victoria At Sea).

 - Carnival Corporation ordered this Vista-class ship for Holland America Line, but before the construction was completed it was re-assigned to Cunard Line.

 - On December 15, 2010, Cunard’s first female captain Inger Olsen (born on Faroe islands) took the command of the cruise ship.

 - In October 2011, the vessel changed its registry (flag-state) from the UK to Bermuda, which allows cruise wedding ceremonies to be held on the ship.
 The word “Southampton” on the stern was replaced with “Hamilton”.